makersacademy/chitter-challenge/README.md

 2. Run the command `gem install bundle` (if you don't have bundle already)
 3. When the installation completes, run `bundle`

-*The template comes with pg for interacting with Postgres.
-If not required you can delete line from gemfile.*

 ## Useage ##

 ```shell